smallsco/macstodon/README.md

 System Requirements are:

-* A 68k Macintosh with a 68020, 68030, or 68040 processor
+* A 68k Macintosh with a 68020, 68030, or 68040 processor, or, any Power Macintosh
 * At least 1.5 MB of free memory (more if you want to be able to view avatars)
-* System 7.1 to Mac OS 8.1
+* System 7.1 to Mac OS 9.2.2
 * 32-bit addressing enabled
+* Internet Config installed if you are running Mac OS 8.1 or earlier
+* An SSL-stripping proxy server (such as [WebOne](https://github.com/atauenis/webone)) running on another computer on your network.

 The following extensions are required for System 7 users, and can be found in the "Required Extensions - System 7" folder distributed with Macstodon.
 System 7 users will need to copy them into the Extensions subfolder of their System Folder:

-* CFM-68K Runtime Enabler
+* CFM-68K Runtime Enabler (not required for Power Macintosh)
 * ObjectSupportLib
 * NuDragLib.slb

-While not strictly _required_, installing Internet Config is strongly recommended as it will:

-* allow Macstodon to automatically open your web browser to the authentication URL during the initial login process
-* allow you to globally set a HTTP proxy, so that you can use an SSL-stripping proxy.
-Without this you are restricted to pure HTTP instances (and I'm not sure if any such instances exist)

 **No support is provided for this app, and I don't plan on maintaining it long-term.
 This is just a fun hack project, not a serious development effort.**